Open-Attestation/oa-verify/README.md

 ### Environment Variables

-- `INFURA_API_KEY`: let you provide your own `INFURA` API key.
-- `ALCHEMY_API_KEY`: let you provide your own `ALCHEMY` API key.
-- `ETHERSCAN_API_KEY`: let you provide your own `ETHERSCAN` API key.
+- `PROVIDER_API_KEY`: let you provide your own PROVIDER API key.
-- `JSONRPC_PROVIDER_URL`: let you provide your preferred JSON-RPC HTTP API URL.
+- `PROVIDER_ENDPOINT_URL`: let you provide your preferred JSON-RPC HTTP API URL.
-- `NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet", "ropsten", "rinkeby".
+- `PROVIDER_NETWORK`: let you specify the network to use, i.e. "homestead", "mainnet", "ropsten", "rinkeby".
-- `PROVIDER`: let you specify the provider to use, i.e. "infura", "alchemy", "etherscan", "jsonrpc".
+- `PROVIDER_ENDPOINT_TYPE`: let you specify the provider to use, i.e. "infura", "alchemy", "etherscan", "jsonrpc".

+_Provider that is supported: Infura, EtherScan, Alchemy, JSON-RPC_

 ### Switching network